← back to other articles

 Preparing for Breaches with Proactive Data Security Measures

-✔ Immediate containment of the breach.
+✔ Immediate containment of the breach to limit damage.

-✔ Forensic analysis to assess the damage.
+✔ Forensic analysis to understand the scope and impact.

 Disaster Recovery and Secure Backup Data Security Measures